 Utilize what's being harvested during the season.
 Peas are definitely on the list of summer vegetables, and we love the idea of using them in a passed app.

 Fresh Bass With Seasonal Vegetables

 Thinking about plated meals for a summer wedding means fresh fish and tasty vegetables.
-Pair a bass filet with red peppers, asparagus, and seasonal tomatoes for a lovely dish.
+Pair a bass filet with red peppers, asparagus, and seasonal tomatoes atop creamy risotto for a lovely dish.

-Fresh seafood is perfect for any season, but it's especially delicious in summer.
+Fresh seafood is perfect for any season, but it's especially delicious in the summer.
 Opt for grilled prawns and pair them with a lemon sauce to bring in the flavors of the season.

 Black Bean and Corn Salad

 The sweet flavor of corn, paired with the heartiness of black beans, just evokes all those simple summertime vibes.
 Consider a dish combining the two, served as a shooter or a larger plated salad.

 Fresh Burrata Salad

 Burrata is such a light, refreshing cheese that truly pairs perfectly with anything.
 Let bright, seasonal tomatoes shine in a simple salad dish.

 The dimensional flavor of arugula goes perfectly with a balsamic drizzle.
 Pair both with a unique plated dish of cured, sliced meats and shaved cheese for a simple start to your meal.